 The Sacrament that gives us healing from sin is Confession.
 Only those who are baptised can confess and receive pardon and forgiveness.
 This is a healing of the body and soul, and not to be considered punishment or obligation.
-Baptism is the beginning of our journey towards Christ and towards Salvation, but the path is often difficult and confusing which is why we seek guidance in the sacraments of the Church.
+Baptism is the beginning of our journey Learning Outcome Check Discuss one Baptism in the remission of sins.